andreizhirnov/data-conscious-marginal-effects/Stata-margins-examples.md

 ### Load the data and estimate the model

-Since the dependent variable is a count of protests, we use a negative binomial regression (with random effects, as in the original study).
+Since the dependent variable is a count of protests, we use a negative binomial regression.
+Because Stata (with random effects, as in the original study).
 The right-hand side of the model equation includes an interaction of political regime (Polity 2 score) and the natural log of FDI flows: the latter’s effect is expected to be conditional on the values of the former.
 Both variables are lagged.

     clear all
     use "Robertson Teitelbaum 2011.dta",clear